 - chest pain that worsens with deep breathing or coughing

 People traveling by car should take regular rest stops on long trips.
 Those traveling by bus or train should get up and stretch when the bus or train makes a longer stop.

 When traveling by plane, it is not always easy to walk around.
-The CDC recommend:
+The

 - wearing compression socks

 - watching for symptoms of DVT

 - exercising the calf muscles while sitting to promote blood flow

 - continuing using blood thinners as a doctor has prescribed, if relevant

 - talking to a doctor about other preventive steps based on the person’s unique needs

 In addition, a person should take steps to stay hydrated during flights and other trips.
 Drinking plenty of water and avoiding alcoholic beverages are advisable.